fabiocozzolino/fabiocozzolino.github.io/_posts/2024-09-30-net-aspire-on-aws.md

   - CQRS
 ---
 # Introduction
+In this article, we will explore how .NET Aspire will help develop cloud-native applications using .NET and hosting in the AWS environment.

 # What is .NET Aspire
 .NET Aspire is not a new framework or a technology, it is a set of pillars that enable cloud-ready application development.
 It is delivered through a collection of NuGet packages that make it easier to develop, deploy, and manage distributed applications, which are made up of many small, interconnected services.